To write the best motivation letter possible, take a look at the sample letter of motivation below, and then keep scrolling to find:

 Based on the above ad, a good opening paragraph for your letter of motivation would be:

-I saw on LinkedIn that you’re looking for a journalist Intern, and I’m the undergraduate broadcast journalism major for the job.
+I saw on LinkedIn that you’re looking for a journalist Intern, and I believe I’m the undergraduate broadcast journalism major for the job.
 Since I was a child, I’ve been recording mock news broadcasts on tape and camera, submitting letters to the editor and news tips to my local news stations, and participating in every school news production possible.
 Now I’m finally studying to be a professional journalist, and I couldn’t be more excited to apply what I’ve learned so far in your open internship.

 Whatever you’re applying for, start your motivation letter with your most relevant information.
 If you bury your top selling point at the end of your letter, the reader may never even see it.